Here’s why I think Ask Me Anything is almost always a better session format than a lecture.

 So traditional conferences are heavy on lecture-style learning and light on the connection that attendees desire!

 Conference programming consisting of one person lecturing at many has been our standard meeting model for hundreds of years.
-One day I think we will look back on this tradition and marvel about how we could believe for so long that it was the best thing to do at meetings.
+One day I think we will look back on this tradition.
+And we’ll marvel about how we could believe that it was the best thing to do at meetings.